jbranchmaster/upgraded-engine/recipies/chutney_and_podi/01_red_chilli_chutney.md

 - Remove the chilli stalk and add it to mixer
 - Add `1` to `1.25` spoons of salt to mixer
 - Blend above in mixer to a coarse mix
-- Cut onions into small pieces and add them to above mix
+- Cut onions into small pieces and add them to above coarse mix
-- Grind them until it becomes a fine paster - red chilli seeds and onions are not to be seen
+- Grind everything until it becomes a fine paster - red chilli seeds and onions are not to be seen

 # Serving
  - Dosa - can be applied to it while cooking.
 Add little water to chutney so that its easier to apply.